Logan-Lin/quartz-blog/content/ai-system/high-availability.md

 ## Understanding High Availability

 In October 2024, millions of people worldwide woke up to find ChatGPT unresponsive.
 Snapchat wouldn't load.
 Fortnite servers were down.
 Even some banking apps stopped working.
 The culprit?
 A single issue in an AWS datacenter that cascaded across hundreds of services.
-For over half a day, these services were simply unavailable, and there was nothing users could do except wait—or find alternatives.
+For over half a day, these services were simply unavailable, and there was nothing users could do except wait, or find alternatives.

 Now imagine this happens to your AI API server.
 You've successfully deployed it to the cloud following [[cloud-deployment|Cloud Deployment]], users are accessing it, and everything seems great.
 Then at 2 AM on a Saturday, something breaks.
 How long until users give up and try a competitor's service?
 How many will come back?
-In today's world where alternatives are just a Google search away, reliability isn't a nice-to-have feature—it's essential for survival.
+In today's world where alternatives are just a Google search away, reliability is quite essential for survival.

 This is where availability comes in.
 It's the proportion of time your system is operational and ready when users need it.
 But "my system works most of the time" isn't a useful metric when you're trying to run a professional service.
 How do you measure availability objectively?
 What targets should you aim for?
 And what actually happens to your service when it goes down?

-### Measuring Availability: Beyond Gut Feeling
+### Measuring Availability

 When you tell someone "my service is reliable," what does that actually mean?
 Does it fail once a day?
 Once a month?
 Once a year?
 And when it does fail, does it come back in 30 seconds or 3 hours?
 Without objective measurements, "reliable" is just a feeling.
 You can't promise it to users or improve it in an organized way.